 Length: 24 hours (12, 2-hour sessions)

 Course Description: This comprehensive course carefully reviews the strategies and techniques needed to excel on the SAT.
 This course is tailored specifically to the testing strengths and weaknesses of your child—we will spend the most time and effort on sections that give him or her the most trouble.
-With these strategies and skills in hand, your child will be armed to tackle even the most difficult questions on the test.
+With these strategies in hand, your child will be armed to tackle even the most difficult questions on the test.
 This package includes:

-- A personalized study plan, along with practice and review materials;
+A personalized study plan, along with practice and review materials;

-- A proctored SAT/ACT Diagnostic (if necessary);
+A proctored SAT/ACT Diagnostic (if necessary);

 Written session summaries after every meeting;

-- Proctored practice tests
+Proctored practice tests

 Who it’s designed for: Students looking for thorough preparation for an upcoming SAT.
 If your child has an SAT coming up in 12 to 16 weeks, we’re here to help.
 We have an excellent record of results and are committed to delivering superior outcomes for your child on the SAT.

 The SAT is a 3 hour test divided into two sections: 1) a Reading/Writing section and 2) a Math section.

 The scale of the SAT differs from the way a test in school might be graded.
 The SAT is not out of 100 points.
 Instead, the totals for the Reading/Writing section and the Math section add up to produce two separate raw scores.
 The raw score for each section is scaled ranging from 200-800.
 Thus, the cumulative score on the SAT ranges from a 400 to a 1600.
 The national average hovers around a 1050, while a perfect score of 1600 puts you in the 99th percentile.